Dunadan1997/02-impact-of-depression-on-selfperception/README.md

 These graphs, depicting opposite sides of the same coin, suggest that suffering, in the form of depression, wields a lasting influence on how we perceive and exert control over our lives.

 This observation will resonate with many.
 A lot of us have stood atop the pedestal of invincibility, only to be brought back to reality by life's challenges.
 One way suffering hurts is by making us realize how little control we actually possess.
-However, given we have the social support necessary to help us process this experience, suffering can be beneficial, leading to a more realistic sense of control, to an existence that is more attuned with the independent ways of the world (and our body), that is more modest and humble about the capacities of the self (and the mind), and more aware of its limitations and vulnerabilities.
+However, given we have the social support necessary to help us process this experience, suffering can be beneficial, leading to a more realistic sense of control, to an existence that is more attuned with the independent ways of the world and our body, that is more modest and humble about the capacities of the self and the intellect, and more aware of its limitations and vulnerabilities.

 As is so often the case with life, it is hard to tell a smile from a veil.